Scroll to content

 o Being safe

-• All staff have access to training and/or INSET opportunities to ensure and maintain their confidence in delivering RSHE .
-The Ealing Health Improvement Team offer regular training on RSHE to support staff.
-This help teachers stay aware of aware of issues that may arise out of teaching and learning about RSHE .
+• All staff have access to training and/or INSET opportunities to ensure and maintain their confidence in delivering RHE.
+The Ealing Health Improvement Team offers regular training on RSHE to support staff.
+This helps teachers stay aware of issues that may arise from teaching and learning about RSHE.

 RSHE is delivered: